giacomorebonato/giacomorebonato/src/posts/2020-08-23-back-with-my-parents.md

 <span>Photo by <a href="https://unsplash.com/@ralphkelly?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Ralph Kelly</a> on <a href="https://unsplash.com/s/photos/house-family?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

-Only one month ago I moved back living with my parents, it's just a temporary solution, since I declared my independence from them long ago, but I am staying with them long enough to consider it not just an holiday.
+I moved back with my parents one month ago.
+It's a temporary situation after leaving my apartment in Dublin, but not too short a visit that I'd consider it a holiday.
 I am on a mission of thanking them by improving the tech side of the house; they are living just fine without me, but I want to see if I can do any better from my past self.
-As a tech lover since young age (I was assembling desktop PC since 8) I changed a lot perspective over the years, now I think that you should avoid anything techwise unless is bringin an improvement with seemless integration.
+As a tech lover since young age (I started assembling desktop PC at 8) I changed a lot perspective over the years, now I think that you should avoid anything techwise unless is bringin an improvement with seemless integration.
 So the challenge I am putting myself up for fun is to put care into the tech side of the house and see if my parents appreciate it, without being trained to it too much about it.